tdeekens/grunt-voguesy/README.md

 - ~~Write into e.g. `dist: '/dist/voguesy.json'` the current status of your dependencies~~
   - ~~as well as the run-count since last check~~
 - Add credits file to map to `git author` with highscore to `voguesy.json`
+- ~~Support for specifying dependencies which shall be emitted from being processed~~

 ## The "voguesy" task